LGchuke/Web/README.md

 # Web

+A collection of my web exercises, accumulation

-顾名思义，这是一锅乱七八糟的由 html、css、js 构成的 code soup
+顾名思义，这是一锅由 html、css、js 构成的乱七八糟的 code soup
-demo、material、etc...

-## Content List
+demo, draft, frame, goods, utility, etc...

+&nbsp;

+**Content List**

 * demos -- Different kinds of web demos
-* draft -- Like a web playground, for single demo, no matter care about what it's name should be or which type it belongs
+* draft -- Like a web playground, for single demo, no matter what it's name should be or which type it belongs
 * frame -- Frames like Bootstrap, AmazeUI, etc...
 And it should be ignored
 * goods -- Goods, and it should be ignored
 * history -- History!
 Of course, it should be ignored